-These days, it seems like there’s nothing you can’t do with bamboo.
+These days, it seems there’s nothing you can’t do with bamboo.
 Surely you’ve heard about bamboo flooring.
-If you’ve ever been to Bambu Batu then you know about bamboo clothing and sheets and towels.
-You’ve probably heard about things like bamboo bicycles and toothbrushes.
-Then there are the more obscure items like bamboo charcoal and bamboo toothpaste.
-Most of those topics have been covered in our blogs, so you can follow the links to read more about them.
+If you’ve ever visited an eco-boutique like Bambu Batu, then you know about bamboo clothing, bamboo sheets, and bamboo towels.
+You’ve probably heard about things like bamboo bicycles, jewelry, and toothbrushes, as well.
+Then there are the more obscure items like bamboo charcoal and bamboo flour.

 Can you eat bamboo?

 You might wonder how people could eat such a woody plant, prized for its hardness, used in flooring and cutting boards.
 In fact, when the fresh culms (or shoots) sprout up at the beginning of the growing season, usually spring or early summer, they are actually quite soft and tender.

 What are the best varieties of edible bamboo?

 Among the 1400+ species of bamboo, most of them have edible shoots.
 But there are just a handful of varieties that the connoisseurs consider most delicious for eating.
 So, if you’d like to harvest your own bamboo garden and throw together a bamboo salad, then consider growing one of the following strains.